yusefmosiah/choir-scales/docs/Entry_Vision.md

 ## Core Vision

-Choir envisions a world where quality conversations create lasting value.
-By combining human insight with AI capabilities, we enable collaborative spaces where good ideas can grow and evolve naturally.
+Choir envisions a world where quality communication creates lasting value.
+Like voices joining in song, we enable collaborative spaces where ideas harmonize, evolve, and create something greater than the sum of their parts.

 ## Foundation

-At its heart, Choir is a chat platform with an unusual property: messages require unanimous approval from thread co-authors.
+At its heart, Choir is a communication platform with an unusual property: contributions require unanimous approval from thread co-authors.
 This simple rule creates profound effects:

-- Quality emerges from consensus
+- Quality emerges from harmony
 - Value accrues to contributors
 - Collaboration becomes ownership
 - Ideas evolve into assets

 ## Growth Pattern

 Threads in Choir aren't just containers for messages - they're living spaces that can evolve in unexpected ways.
-Like seeds that might become flowers or trees, threads contain potential that unfolds based on their participants and environment.
+Like musical themes that might become symphonies, threads contain potential that unfolds through synchrony and resonance.

+## Voice-First Future

+While beginning with text, Choir's natural form is voice - enabling participation while walking, driving, or simply living life.
+AI helps transform these communications into:
+- Dynamic audio experiences
+- Rich multimedia expression
+- Generative radio and video
+- The rhythm of daily life

 ## AI Integration

-AI serves not as a replacement but as an amplifier of human capability.
-It helps surface patterns, bridge perspectives, and accelerate understanding.
-The AI doesn't lead - it accompanies and augments the human journey of discovery.
+AI serves not as a replacement but as an amplifier of human communication.
+Like an instrument augmenting voice, it helps surface patterns, bridge perspectives, and accelerate understanding.
+The AI doesn't lead - it accompanies and harmonizes with the human journey of discovery.

 ## Token Mechanics

-The CHOIR token isn't just a currency - it's a tool for capturing and distributing value created through collaboration.
-As threads mature, tokens naturally flow to those who contribute to quality outcomes.
+The CHOIR token isn't just a currency - it's a tool for capturing and distributing value created through authentic communication.
+As threads mature, tokens naturally flow to those who contribute to the harmony.

 ## Network Effects

-Each successful thread strengthens the network.
+Each resonant thread strengthens the network.
 Quality attracts quality.
-Value creates value.
-The system naturally evolves toward higher forms of collaboration and more sophisticated value creation.
+Harmony creates harmony.
+The system naturally evolves toward higher forms of synchrony and more sophisticated composition.

 ## Future Horizons

 We don't prescribe where threads might lead - we provide the conditions for organic growth.
-Some threads might remain pure conversation.
-Others might evolve in ways we haven't imagined.
+Some threads might remain pure communication.
+Others might evolve into songs, dances, projects, or entirely new forms of human coordination.

-The beauty is in the emergence.
+The beauty is in the emergence - in letting natural human communication, augmented by AI and incentivized by tokens, create new possibilities for harmony and collective creation.